ReyFScode/DSO-notes/Kubernetes + Helm notes.md

 kubectl logs [object type: deployment,pod,service]/[name]

-#kubectl is oriented towards pods so if you specify:
+# the kubectl logs command defaults to pods so if you specify:
 kubectl logs [name]
-# it will search for a pod with the matching name
+# it will default to searching for a pod with the matching name

+# to get logs from a particular container within the pod use the -c flag
+kubectl logs pods/somepod -c containerName

 ```